Opportunity glimmers through China's toxic smog

 SHANGHAI As China's smog levels crept past record highs in early December, the phone lines at pollution-busting kit maker Broad Group lit up with Chinese customers worried about hazardous pollution levels that have gripped China this year.

-China's government is struggling to meet pollution reduction targets and has pledged to spend over 3 trillion yuan ($494 billion) to tackle the problem, creating a growing market for companies that can help boost energy efficiency and lower emissions.
+China's government is struggling to meet pollution reduction targets and has pledged to spend over 3 trillion yuan (299 billion pounds) to tackle the problem, creating a growing market for companies that can help boost energy efficiency and lower emissions.

 "Recently, we haven't been able to make products fast enough to keep up with demand," said Hu Jie, a general manager at Broad Group, which makes pollution-related products ranging from hand-held monitors to eco-friendly buildings.
 Sales roughly doubled this year from 2012, Hu said, without giving details.

-Companies like U.S. clean-energy expert Fuel Tech Inc, design engineer WS Atkins Plc and others have seized the opening by boosting staff numbers and clinching contracts.
+Companies like U.S. clean-energy expert Fuel Tech Inc (FTEK.O), design engineer WS Atkins Plc (ATKW.L) and others have seized the opening by boosting staff numbers and clinching contracts.

 "China has reached a saturation level which people can no longer tolerate," said Feng An, president and executive director of the U.S.-China Clean Tech Center, which takes U.S. clean technology companies to China to meet potential partners.